ncsa/XSEDE-Delta/docs/source/index.rst

 maintaining persistent sessions: tmux

-tmux is available on the login nodes to maintain persistent sessions.
-See the tmux man page for more information.
-Use the targeted login hostnames (dt-login01 or dt-login02) to attach to the login node where you started tmux after making note of the hostname.
-Avoid the round-robin hostname when using tmux.
+tmux is available on the login nodes to maintain persistent sessions.Â See the tmux man page for more information.Â  Use the targeted login hostnames (dt-login01 or dt-login02) to attach to the login node where you started tmux after making note of the hostname.Â  Avoid the round-robin hostname when using tmux.

 **XSEDE Single Sign-On Hub**